 Nearly every course in the curriculum offers field trips to nearby forests, streams, lakes, and caverns to collect biological and chemical data that can be analyzed to reinforce theoretical concepts covered in lectures and reading assignments.
 The Cherokee National Forest, Great Smoky Mountains National Park, numerous state parks and nature preserves are within a one hour drive of Tusculum’s campus.
-The Environmental Science program provides van transportation to these “natural laboratories”.
+The Environmental Science concentration provides van transportation to these “natural laboratories”.

 Additionally, field trips are taken that enable students to meet with a diverse array of environmental professionals working in the areas of environmental compliance, conservation, natural resource management, industrial wastewater treatment, stormwater monitoring, and air pollution control.
 These experiences permit students to gain an understanding of what it is like to be a “real world” environmental professional, and helps them to focus their own career goals.